What is Means Testing?

 At the same as the petition is filed, a report to the Court of your current monthly income is required (defined as the average of your income from all sources in the last 6 months) In the event that your income for your household size (household means everyone in your household whether you can claim them on your tax return or not) is less than the median income for Texas, then the analysis stops there and you are eligible for a chapter 7 discharge.

 Median income as of April 2022

 Median income in Texas for a household of

 Proof of your income for the past 2 months is required to be filed with the petition.
-That can consist of bank statements, payroll stubs from the prior 2 months ago.
-If you are a small business we need to have an accurate accounting of what your income and expenses are.(A limited profit and loss even if in journal form is fine)
+That can consist of bank statements, unemployment records, payroll stubs from the prior 2 months.
+If you are a small business we need to have an accurate accounting of what your income and expenses are.(A limited profit and loss even if in journal format is fine)

 In the event that you do not fall under any of the exceptions to the rule and you have some money left over each month, but not enough to pay everybody back, then a chapter 13 bankruptcy would be a beneficial alternative.
 Chapter 13 is explained elsewhere in my site but in general it is helpful also if you are behind on house, car, IRS or business debts.

 To contact me by email, please use this address: email@example.com.